 ETFs make up the foundation investments on Stash, such as your recommended mix.
 There are also many other ETFs available on Stash that are grouped according to themes.
 Stash also offers select single stocks, found under the “Companies” tab in the app.
 ETF stands for Exchange-Traded Funds.
 An ETF is a basket of investments (for…

-Q. How do I close my account?
+Q. How can I close my Stash account?

 Q. How can I change or relink the bank I use to fund my account?